1828 United States presidential election in Missouri

 The 1828 United States presidential election in Missouri took place between October 31 and December 2, 1828, as part of the 1828 United States presidential election.
-Voters chose three representatives, or electors to the Electoral College, who voted for President and Vice President.
+Voters chose three representatives, or electors, to the Electoral College, who voted for president and vice president.

 Missouri voted for the Democratic candidate, Andrew Jackson, over the National Republican candidate, John Quincy Adams.
 Jackson won Missouri by a margin of 41.28%.
+To date this is the best performance ever for a Democrat in Missouri.